api3dao/oev-docs/docs/oev-searchers/in-depth/index.md

 and stability across many dApps and chains.
 We want to motivate this community to join OEV searching by outlining the steps to transition from MEV to OEV.

-Let's emphasize that MEV searchers can still use their existing infrastructure and searching bots even when opting into OEV.
-OEV should be treated as an extension to MEV that searchers can capitalize on.
-OEV can increase profits through lower fees paid to block validators when compared to traditional MEV.
+OEV can be considered an extension of MEV that searchers can capitalize on.
+While traditional searching prioritizes low latency, OEV searchers can secure guaranteed profits through exclusive priority access for updating data feeds.

-The following is a list of things that need to be done to enable an existing MEV bot to participate in OEV searching:
+The following is a short list of requirements to upgrade an existing MEV bot to participate in OEV searching:

 1. Bridge funds to the OEV network